 For more information about process of battery reconditioning, refer to our Battery Reconditioning Overview page.

 Battery reconditioning and preventative maintenance balancing is not a onetime event!
-People who think reconditioning is not a good idea have only experienced it as a one time event, not an ongoing servicing of the battery.
-A one-time battery reconditioning will not deliver lasting results.
-Avoid service centers that claim to restore aged batteries with a one-time battery reconditioning service.
+People who think reconditioning is not a good idea have usually only experienced it as a one time event, not an ongoing maintenance/service of the hybrid battery.
+A one-time battery reconditioning will typically last 8-15 months and not deliver lasting results.
+Avoid service centers that claim to restore aged batteries with a one-time battery reconditioning service!

 Over half of our customers have already received a hybrid battery DTC trouble code before purchasing a Prolong Battery Reconditioning Package.
 In over 90% of these cases, our customers report significant improvement when using our Prolong Battery Charger.
 With routing reconditioning and regular charging, the DTC light can often be eliminated and battery life significantly extended.